seb1080/webOneBiteAtaTime/basics/networking/networking.md

 ### Internet Protocol suite

 IP suite is the standard network model and communication protocol stack used on the Internet, the IP suite is overwhelmingly the global standard for computer-to-computer communication.
+Each computer or Host on the Internet has at least one IP address that uniquely identifies it from all other computers on the Internet.

 The IP suite follows a 'client/server' model, in which multiple client programs share the services of a common server progrm.

+When you send or receive dat, the message gts divided

 - IP: The Internet Protocol